COVID-19 Vaccine Information

 WhatsApp (in Spanish only) – Choose from a menu to find vaccine locations near you, learn how to get free rides and childcare for your vaccine appointment, and find out more about the COVID-19 vaccine.

 Check your local pharmacy’s website to see if vaccine appointments or walk-ins are available.
-See a list of retail pharmacies providing vaccinations.
+View a list of retail pharmacies providing vaccinations.

 Mobile Vaccine Program

-The state mobile program provides a way for Texas businesses and people who are homebound to schedule free mobile vaccinations.
+The state mobile program provides a way for Texas businesses to schedule free mobile vaccinations.

 - Texas businesses, groups, or civic organizations with five or more individuals who voluntarily choose to be vaccinated can call 833-832-7068 to schedule a visit.